Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I love buying scrapbook paper, but some seem a little pricey, especially the glitter paper.
 I got the idea to add my own touch to the paper with glitter glue and dimensional fabric paint.

 I scrapbook all the time and I use them as gifts for family and friends.
 This is a hobby that can be very expensive, after you purchase paper and embellishments.
-I decided to save money on supplies I started cutting out objects and lettering from catalogs that we receive in the mail.

 Easy way to make your own grungy background paper for cards or scrapbooks.